awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-runs.md

   The date and time that this job run completed\.
 + `JobRunState` – UTF\-8 string \(valid values: `STARTING` \| `RUNNING` \| `STOPPING` \| `STOPPED` \| `SUCCEEDED` \| `FAILED` \| `TIMEOUT`\)\.

   The current state of the job run\.
+For more information about the statuses of jobs that have terminated abnormally, see [AWS Glue Job Run Statuses](https://docs.aws.amazon.com/glue/latest/dg/job-run-statuses.html)\.
 + `Arguments` – A map array of key\-value pairs\.

   Each key is a UTF\-8 string\.